mmistakes/minimal-mistakes/_posts/2019-06-07-Skeleton-for-Digital-Proposal.md

 The primary role of a product proposal document is to get funding from a sponsor, regardless of who the sponsor is.
 Whether you are a new product manager at a startup or a junior partner consultant seeking the business of a large enterprise (in the middle of a [digital transformation](https://blog.dannycastonguay.com/digital%20transformation/Digital-Transformations-Org-Changes/)), chances are that you are struggling with getting your product proposal accepted.
 I certainly did when I played such roles before, and quite frankly I still do today.

-With the mindset that a proposal document is a product itself, whose goal is to discover, persuade and influence others to join a cause, it is in itself a worthwhile exercise for the author (presumably the de facto product manager).
+With the mindset that a proposal document is a product, whose goal is to discover, persuade and influence others to join a cause, it is in itself a worthwhile exercise for the author (presumably the de facto product manager).

-I propose here a framework for how to organize a product proposal, as well as a few sample paragraphs which I have used before.
-I'm hoping that these examples will help or inspire entrepreneurs, consultants and product managers out there - please don't be shy and send me your thoughts and feedback.
+I propose here a framework for how to organize a product proposal, as well as a few sample paragraphs which I have used before for each sections.
+I'm hoping that the framework and these examples will help or inspire entrepreneurs, consultants and product managers out there - please don't be shy and send me your thoughts and feedback.

 # The PRODUCT Proposal Framework